Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 “I Love you too.”
 She said softly.
 But he did not hear her.
 He rushed quickly back to the stall.

 “What took you so long boy?
 Ya barely have time to get your rigging set up!
 Did you find anything?”
 Ol’ Will asked.

 Tom held out a raggedy stuffed kitty toy and said.
-“Kody gave me his stuffed toy to use in the strap for padding, plus it was the only thing I could find anywhere."
+“Kody gave me his stuffed toy to use, plus it was the only thing I could find anywhere.”

 Ol’ Will stood there shaking his head back and forth in despair.
-Tom hands the stuffed toy over to Jake, one of his helpers. (he is a fast-running rabbit) and asked him to gently tuck the stuffed kitty toy between the strap around White Lightning's right flank where the bump is on his underbelly.
+Tom handed the stuffed toy over to Jake, one of his helpers. (he is a fast-running rabbit) and asked him to gently tuck the stuffed kitty toy between the strap around White Lightning’s back right flank where the bump is on his underbelly.
 Tom pointed towards where he had seen the bump earlier.
-Jake took it and did as Tom asked.
-And with the speed of like a fast wind, Jake snuck into the stall and tucked the toy into place.
+Jake took it and ran in the stall as fast as he could with the speed like a fast wind, Jake tucked the toy into place.